rbouckaert/benchmark/README.md

 Use `chmod a+x ./generated/_experiment.sh` to make the script executable.

-Timing information will be displayed on the console.
+Timing information will be recorded in files times1.dat and times2.dat within each of the generated directories `singleThread`, `doubleThread`, `fourThread` and `GPU`.

+Run the perl script `summarise*.pl` specific to your OS to produce the summary.